Hero for Cava vs Champagne: What’s the Real Difference for Beginners?

 If you want something more savory or structured

-Try a more serious Cava, especially one with more aging or stronger Xarel·lo presence.
+Try a more serious aged Cava, especially one with more aging or stronger Xarel·lo presence.

 If you are buying your first bottle